 Everything You Need to Know About The Motherboard Voltage Regulator Circuit

 If you are willing to learn more about motherboard quality you must deeply study the voltage regulator circuit, which is in charge of taking the voltage provided by the power supply – namely +12 V – and converting it into the appropriate voltage required by the CPU, memories, chipset and other circuits present.
 In this tutorial we will present an in- depth trip inside the motherboard voltage regulator circuit, showing you how to identify this circuit, how it works, what the most common projects are and how to identify good-quality components.
 The quality of the voltage regulator circuit is one of the best ways to have an idea about the overall motherboard quality and life-span for several reasons.
-A good voltage regulator won’t have any fluctuations or noise on its outputs, providing the CPU and other components with a clean and stable voltage, allowing them to work perfectly.
+A good voltage regulator won’t have any fluctuations or noise on its outputs, providing the CPU and other components with a clean and stable voltage, allowing them to work perfectly, if you are wondering how you could make this an even better component for your computer, then you should try swapping out your old one with one of these rigid flex circuit boards.

 A bad voltage regulator can lead to fluctuations or noise on the voltage that will lead to malfunctions like the computer crashing, resetting and presenting the infamous Blue Screen of Death on Windows.
 If this circuit uses low-quality electrolytic capacitors they will leak, swell or even explode.
 Frequently when a motherboard dies it is this circuit that goes bad.
 So having a good- quality voltage regulator circuit will ensure that you will have a stable system that will last for years.
 Recognizing this circuit is pretty easy.
 Since it is the only circuit on the motherboard that uses chokes (a kind of coil), locate the chokes and you will have located the voltage regulator circuit.
 Usually this circuit is around the CPU socket, but you will find some chokes spread on the motherboard, usually near the memory sockets and near the south bridge chip, as they will be providing the right voltage to these components.